thednp/position-observer/README.md

 ### IntersectionObserver
 The two initialization options specifically for the IntersectionObserver are `rootMargin` and `threshold` and only apply when using "intersecting" or "update" modes.

-### Callback Modes
-* `all`: Triggers the callback for all observed targets, regardless of visibility or position changes.
-* `intersecting`: Triggers the callback only for targets that are intersecting with the document's viewport and have changed position or root dimensions.
-* `update`: Triggers the callback for targets with position/root dimension changes or when a target's intersection status changes (e.g., from intersecting to non-intersecting).

 ## How it Works
 * **Initialization**: Requires a valid callback function, or it throws an Error.
 * **Target Validation**: The `observe()` method requires a valid `Element`, or it throws an Error.
 Targets not attached to the DOM are ignored.
 * **Observation**: Tracks changes in the target's top or left position relative to the root, as well as the root's `clientWidth` and `clientHeight`.
-* **Callback Trigger**: The callback is invoked based on the `callbackMode`:
-  - `all`: Includes every observed target's entry.
-  - `intersecting`: Includes only intersecting targets with position or root dimension changes.
-  - `update`: Includes targets with position/root dimension changes or a change in intersection status.
 * **Intersection Checks**: Uses `IntersectionObserver` with the `document` as the root to determine `isIntersecting`.
 The `rootMargin` and `threshold` options apply to these checks but have no impact in `all` mode.